Downing Estate Planning Service

 Care homes are typically purpose-built with 60-90 beds in areas Downing consider to be attractive.
 Downing likes investing in Scotland as there is an element of support from the state that isn’t means-tested.
 All Pulford Trading’s Scottish care homes are run by one management team.
 Prior to making an investment in a new facility, Downing conducts market research to establish demand and potential fee levels.

-Pulford also has an interest in a lending business, Downing Development Finance Limited, in which it has invested £45.7 million.
+Pulford also has an interest in a lending business, Downing Development Finance Limited.
 The business makes secured loans to fund residential property developments, typically lending £1–£10 million per project.
 Downing is willing to take construction risk in a deal if it has first charge over the assets.

 2. Renewable energy and energy infrastructure focus: Bagnall